mdsol-share/crichton/doc/descriptors_document.md

  - [External References](#external-references)

 # Overview
-An _API Descriptor Document_ is a declarative YAML document that profiles the semantics, states, state transitions, and protocol-specific implementations of a single resource or possibly several closely related resources, which Crichton returns as hypermedia APIs.
+Crichton supports hypermedia APIs.
+An _API Descriptor Document_ is a declarative YAML document that profiles the semantics, states, state transitions, and protocol-specific implementations of a single resource or possibly several closely related resources, which Crichton supports.
 The API Descriptor Document details a Domain Application Protocol (DAP) for the referenced resources that are layered on top of the transport protocol(s) that the resource(s) support.

 ## Document Descriptor Underlying Concepts
 An _API Descriptor Document_ has a number of key concepts underlying its design and properties.
 These concepts include the following: